sera619/MakeEnvi-Powershell/README.md

 > A Editor Window will appear with your profile opened.
 > Paste the copied script code somewhere in the script.
 > Save file and close the restart the terminal.
+> Make sure you edite the \<codedirectory\> variable in the script to you root code directory!

 </details>
 <br>